tjburch/puzzles/riddler538_2020_May22/README.md

 **python/data-download.py** - Gets the data, both the wordlist and statelist and saves as pickle files.

-**puzzle-solution.ipynb** - Jupyter notebook where data is analyzed and the plots shown here are made.
+**python/puzzle-solution.ipynb** - Jupyter notebook where data is analyzed and the plots shown here are made.